Luis-Barros9/Luis-Barros9/README.md

 ### Hey👋
-My name is Luis and i´m currently in my last year of my bachlor´s degree in Software Engeneer.
+My name is Luis and i´m currently pursuing my master´s degree in Software Engeneer, eager to learn more about distributed systems and fullstack development.

-I´m currently trying to improve my knowledge about Java, python and Haskell.
+### Skills

+Frontend: JavaScript,HTML+CSS,React,Vue
+Backend: Python, Node.js, Java, C, Haskell
+Database: MongoDB,PostgreSQL

-Contact: luisvlbarros@gmail.com
+📨Contact: luisvlbarros@gmail.com

 <!--
 **Luis-Barros9/Luis-Barros9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.